citp/privacy-policy-historical/m/ma/mar/marinetraffic.com.md

 ## How to contact us

 MarineTraffic welcomes your feedback regarding this Privacy Policy.
-If you have questions, comments or concerns about this Policy, please contact us by email at info@marinetraffic.com or postal mail at: Maltenoz Limited, Strovolou 77.
+If you have questions, comments or concerns about this Policy, please contact us by submitting a request [here](http://help.marinetraffic.com/hc/en-us/requests/new) or postal mail at: Maltenoz Limited, Strovolou 77.
 Strovolos Center, Office 204, Nicosia 2018, CY.

 You have the right to delete, reform, modify and update your Data.
-You can at any time deactivate your account by contacting us at [info@marinetraffic.com](mailto:info@marinetraffic.com).
+You can at any time deactivate your account by submitting a request [here](http://help.marinetraffic.com/hc/en-us/requests/new).
 You may contact us at the above address for any other information or objection you may have on data processing.